Amnesty International: Israel

-On March 11, 2022, Paul O'Brien, the Amnesty International USA Director stated at a private event: "We are opposed to the idea — and this, I think, is an existential part of the debate — that Israel should be preserved as a state for the Jewish people", while adding "Amnesty takes no political views on any question, including the right of the State of Israel to survive."
-He also rejected a poll that found 8 in 10 American Jews were pro-Israel, saying: "“I believe my gut tells me that what Jewish people in this country want is to know that there’s a sanctuary that is a safe and sustainable place that the Jews, the Jewish people can call home.”
-On March 14, 2022, all 25 Jewish Democrats in the House of Representatives issued a rare joint statement rebuking O'Brien, saying that he "has added his name to the list of those who, across centuries, have tried to deny and usurp the Jewish people’s independent agency" and "condemning this and any antisemitic attempt to deny the Jewish people control of their own destiny."
-On March 25, 2022, O'Brien wrote to the Jewish congressmen: "I regret representing the views of the Jewish people."
+On 11 March 2022, Paul O'Brien, the Amnesty International USA Director, stated at a private event: "We are opposed to the idea — and this, I think, is an existential part of the debate — that Israel should be preserved as a state for the Jewish people", while adding "Amnesty takes no political views on any question, including the right of the State of Israel to survive."
+He also rejected a poll that found 8 in 10 American Jews were pro-Israel, saying: "I believe my gut tells me that what Jewish people in this country want is to know that there's a sanctuary that is a safe and sustainable place that the Jews, the Jewish people can call home."
+On 14 March 2022, all 25 Jewish Democrats in the House of Representatives issued a rare joint statement rebuking O'Brien, saying that he "has added his name to the list of those who, across centuries, have tried to deny and usurp the Jewish people's independent agency" and "condemning this and any antisemitic attempt to deny the Jewish people control of their own destiny."
+On 25 March 2022, O'Brien wrote to the Jewish congressmen: "I regret representing the views of the Jewish people."

 Russia

-2019 accusations of illegal dismissal

-Previously, accusations of Amnesty's management's bias came from a worker at the organization's International Secretariat.
-In September 2019 a statement circulated at the official website of Amnesty's representative office in Russia (the office is part of the secretariat in London) where Alexandre Sotov, a former staff member, alleged that management "violated labor law, ignores the needs of workers, is biased and altogether unprofessional".
-Amnesty's press secretary admitted that Sotov indeed worked as the organization's IT specialist and accused him of hacking Amnesty's website.
-It later emerged that Sotov was illegally dismissed from his post at Amnesty where he worked from 2012 until 2019; he was reinstalled at the organization in May 2020 by court order and paid by Amnesty a judicial compensation of 30 000 usd.
-Moscow City court, to which Sotov's claim was filed, ruled that Sotov's dismissal was illegal: Amnesty alleged the reason for his dismissal was absence from their office despite the fact that he was for several years a remote worker.